Kamaʻehuakanaloa Seamount: Early work

 Kamaʻehuakanaloa Seamount's first depiction on a map was on Survey Chart 4115, a bathymetric rendering of part of Hawaiʻi compiled by the United States Coast and Geodetic Survey in 1940.
 At the time, the seamount was non-notable, being one of many in the region.
 A large earthquake swarm first brought attention to it in 1952.
 That same year, geologist Gordon A. Macdonald hypothesized that the seamount was actually an active submarine shield volcano, similar to the two active Hawaiian volcanoes, Mauna Loa and Kīlauea.
 Macdonald's hypothesis placed the seamount as the newest volcano in the Hawaiian–Emperor seamount chain, created by the Hawaiʻi hotspot.
 However, because the earthquakes were oriented east–west (the direction of the volcanic fault) and there was no volcanic tremor in seismometers distant from the seamount, Macdonald attributed the earthquake to faulting rather than a volcanic eruption.

 R/V (research vessel) Kaʻimikai-o-Kanaloa (KoK) launching Pisces V, a battery-powered submersible.
-The R/V KoK is the support ship for the Kamaʻehuakanaloa Undersea Research Laboratory (HURL).
+The R/V KoK was the support ship for the Kamaʻehuakanaloa Undersea Research Laboratory (HURL).

 Geologists suspected the seamount could be an active undersea volcano, but without evidence the idea remained speculative.
 The volcano was largely ignored after the 1952 event, and was often mislabeled as an "older volcanic feature" in subsequent charts.
-Geologist Kenneth O. Emery is credited with naming the seamount in 1955, describing the long and narrow shape of the volcano as Kamaʻehuakanaloa.
+Geologist Kenneth O. Emery is credited with naming the seamount in 1955, describing the long and narrow shape of the volcano as Lōʻihi.
 In 1978, an expedition studied intense, repeated seismic activity known as earthquake swarms in and around the Kamaʻehuakanaloa area.
 Rather than finding an old, extinct seamount, data collected revealed Kamaʻehuakanaloa to be a young, possibly active volcano.
 Observations showed the volcano to be encrusted with young and old lava flows.
 Fluids erupting from active hydrothermal vents were also found.